Characterization of surface motion patterns in highly deformable soft tissue organs from dynamic MRI: An application to assess 4D bladder motion: Experiments and Results

 \subsection{Tracking of mesh vertices}

-Diffeomorphic registrations are performed using the software package deformetrica~\url{www.deformetrica.org} .The parameters of the registration algorithm are set as follows: the standard deviation of the Gaussian kernel defined in~\eqref{gauss_kernel} is set to $\sigma = 10^{-4}$ in order to obtain a deformation field with a very thin level of precision.
-The kernel-width parameter for controlling the granularity of the deformation is set to $8$. $15$ intermediate states describing the temporal evolution of the tracked points are estimated in order to obtain a smooth continuous-time trajectory of the organ between successive time frames.
-The loss function defined in~\eqref{loss_function} is minimized using the gradient descent optimization method.
-All experiments are performed on an Intel$^{\mbox{ {\textregistered}}}$ Xeon$^{\mbox{ {\textregistered}}}$ Processor Silver 4214 CPU \verb+@+ 2.20GHz, with a physical memory of 93GB.
-For the first subject for example, Algorithm~\ref{algomotion} takes $6$ sec to align a set of $342$ tracked point set $\mathcal{M}_t$, with the target set $\mathcal{C}_t$, composed of $5686$ points for which only a set of $210$ control points have been used for optimizing the shape matching.
+Diffeomorphic registrations were performed using the software package Deformetrica~\cite{deformetrica}.
+The parameters of the registration algorithm were set as follows: the standard deviation of the Gaussian kernel defined in~\eqref{gauss_kernel} was set to $\sigma = 10^{-4}$ in order to obtain a deformation field with a narrow precision.
+The kernel-width parameter for controlling the granularity of the deformation was set to $8$. $15$ intermediate states describing the temporal evolution of the tracked points were estimated in order to obtain a smooth continuous-time trajectory of the organ between successive time frames.
+The loss function defined in~\eqref{loss_function} was minimized using the gradient descent optimization method.
+All experiments were performed on an Intel$^{\mbox{ {\textregistered}}}$ Xeon$^{\mbox{ {\textregistered}}}$ Processor Silver 4214 CPU \verb+@+ 2.20GHz, with a physical memory of 96GB.
+For the first subject for example, Algorithm~\ref{algomotion} took $6$ sec to align a set of $342$ tracked point set $\mathcal{M}_t$, with the target set $\mathcal{C}_t$, composed of $5686$ points for which only a set of $210$ control points have been used for optimizing the shape matching.